Frequently asked questions (FAQ)

 Follow this link to see the Panel’s Terms of Reference.

-Q: Is the Panel independent?
+Q: Was the Panel independent?

-Q: How much has the Panel spent to date?
+Q: How much did the Panel spend?

 THE WORK OF THE PANEL